-- Address a disaster-related impact (direct or indirect) in a presidentially declared county for the covered disaster - Be a CDBG-eligible activity (according to regulations and waivers) - Meet a national objective.
+- Address a disaster-related impact (direct or indirect) in a federally declared county - Be a CDBG-eligible activity (according to regulations and waivers) - Meet a national objective.

 Incorporating preparedness and mitigation into these actions is encouraged, as the goal is to rebuild in ways that are safer and stronger.